What is the automatic stay in a Boulder Chapter 7 bankruptcy?

 Of course, the threatening letters, referrals to collection agencies and negative credit reporting must also stop upon notice of the bankruptcy filing.

 How long is the automatic stay in place?

 In both Chapter 7 and Chapter 13, the automatic stay will remain in effect from the moment you file your case until you receive your discharge order.
 There are certain exceptions explained below.
 After the discharge order is signed by the judge there will be a permanent injunction in place preventing all creditors from any future contact.
-If you have filed a bankruptcy and you continue to get contact or threats of collection from a creditor, contact us to help you get the action stopped.
+If you have filed a bankruptcy and you continue to get contact or threats of collection from a creditor, contact our bankruptcy attorneys in Boulder to help you get the action stopped.

 An exception to the permanent stay and injunction may occur where you have collateralized loans that are delinquent and the creditor wants to regain possession or control of the asset.
 For example, you are behind on your mortgage and you file Chapter 7 with the intent to surrender the home, the lender will be barred from continuing or beginning foreclosure action by the automatic stay.
 However most home lenders in this situation will file what is called a Motion for Relief from Automatic Stay.
 These motions are routinely granted unless you are current on your loan.
 If the motion is granted, the creditor may begin foreclosure even while your bankruptcy case is still open and pending.
 Occasionally, but not often, banks may seek relief from the stay for car loans as well.